bootchk/embeddedDutyCycle/src/app/readme.md

 Glue between DutyCycle framework and App.

-You must implement the api, the DutyCycle framework expects it.
+You must implement the api defined by app.h, the DutyCycle framework expects it.

-You customize the implementation for your application purposes.
+You customize the implementation in app.cpp, for your application purpose.